onepixelmedia/about/README.md

-# One Pixel Media - Web Development & Search Engine Marketing Company
+# One Pixel Media - Web Development, Influencer Marketing & SEO Agency

 Grow Your Business with Custom Web Design, Web Development & SEO service.
 We can help you with our Web Design, Custom Web Development, Logo Design, Branding and SEO, and Internet Marketing Services.
 Boost your business with One Pixel Media